 - Replacing high-temperature radiators with low-temperature radiators or underfloor heating.
 These systems are more compatible with heat pumps and can help you maximize the efficiency of your heating system;

 - Installing a high-temperature heat pump capable of producing water at a temperature high enough to supply your old high-temperature radiators.
-The downside is that these models are more expensive and less efficient than low-temperature models.
+The downside: these models are more expensive and less efficient than low-temperature models.

 If you plan to keep high-temperature radiators, in addition to insulation work, you'll need to clean the existing heating system, or de-silting, to remove particles, rust, scale, etc. You may need to add radiators to increase the heating surface and improve heat distribution.
 You may also need to add radiators to increase the heating surface and improve heat distribution.